 Full-time employees with less than 1 year of service earn 1 day of vacation for each full month worked prior to January 1, up to a maximum of 10 vacation days; 1-5 years of service earn 12 vacation days each year; 6-10 years of service earn 18 vacation days each year; and over 10 years of service earn 24 vacation days each year.
-Per the policy change by the Board of Directors in 2015, there are no benefits paid for part-time employees unless negotiated differently upon hire.
+There are no benefits paid for part-time employees unless negotiated differently upon hire.